superformlabs/ga4dataform-community/docs/index.md

 ### Versions
 #### Open-source version
-The open-source version of GA4Dataform is available as a public repository on Github.
+The open-source version of GA4Dataform will be available as a public repository on Github.
 This version contains the Dataform models without the ‘one-click’ installer app.
 The open-source version contains the same .sqlx and .js files as the ‘Core’ variant of GA4Dataform.

 #### Installer version
 The installer version of GA4Dataform is a ‘one-click’ app that handles the complete installation of the package.
 This version is available in the Superform Labs store.